The benchANT Database Ranking

 The ranking table is structured in the following columns:

-• Read Latency: Measured latency of read operations in milliseconds at the 95th percentile (95% of operations were faster/equally fast to the specified value).
+- Read Latency (response time): Measured latency of read operations in milliseconds at the 95th percentile (95% of operations were faster/equally fast to the specified value).

-• Write Latency: Measured latency of write operations in milliseconds at the 95th percentile (95% of operations were faster/equally fast to the specified value).
+- Write Latency (response time): Measured latency of write operations in milliseconds at the 95th percentile (95% of operations were faster/equally fast to the specified value).

 Using the specified filter options, the results can be reduced to the desired data sets.